user-Hypnotized/LoginScreenForAndroid/README.md

 - 📱 **User-Friendly Design**:
   A clean and responsive UI that works well on various Android devices, including tablets and foldables.

+- 🌌 **Dynamic Background**:
+  A calming blue gradient moving background enhances the visual experience and creates an engaging, modern interface.

 ## 📸 Screenshots
 ![App Screenshot](https://snipboard.io/94uV1m.jpg)